berkshelf/berkshelf/CONTRIBUTING.md

 ### Running unit (RSpec) and acceptance (Cucumber) tests

-We use Chef Zero - an in-memory Chef Server for running tests.
+We use Chef Zero - an in-memory Chef Infra Server for running tests.
 It is automatically managed by the Specs and Cukes.
 Run:

     $ bundle exec guard start

 or

     $ bundle exec thor spec:ci

-See [here](https://github.com/tdegrunt/vagrant-chef-server-bootstrap) for a quick way to get a testing chef server up.
+See [here](https://github.com/tdegrunt/vagrant-chef-server-bootstrap) for a quick way to get a testing Chef Infra Server up.

 ### Debugging Issues
 By default, Berkshelf will only give you the top-level output from a failed command.
 If you're working deep inside the core, an error like: